ansible-collections/community.aws/docs/community.aws.rds_instance_module.rst

                 <td>
                 </td>
                 <td>
-                        <div>The new DB cluster (lowercase) identifier for the DB cluster when renaming a DB instance.
+                        <div>The new DB instance (lowercase) identifier for the DB instance when renaming a DB instance.
 The identifier must contain from 1 to 63 letters, numbers, or hyphens and the first character must be a letter and may not end in a hyphen or contain consecutive hyphens.
 Use <em>apply_immediately</em> to rename immediately, otherwise it is updated during the next maintenance window.</div>
                         <div style="font-size: small; color: darkgreen"><br/>aliases: new_instance_id, new_id</div>
                 </td>
             </tr>